htmanelski/Mars_Glaciers/README.md

 Link: https://www.sciencedirect.com/science/article/abs/pii/S0019103511004131#!

+The file "glaciers.py" will simply map all the glaciers found in this dataset and print out some graphs of useful statistics.

+The file "distance_to_glaciers.py" is in my view much more interesting.
+What this program does is allow you to input a pair of longitude and latitude values and it will show a map of the nearest 10 glaciers on Mars, their total area, their average distance, along with other statistics.
+This is designed to let you evaluate a particular landing site based on the number of glaciers nearby.

 Note 1: you can see the author is careful to use the term “Glacier-Like form” rather than glacier.
 This is because for something to be a glacier it has to actually flow, and because for many of these features we are not sure the structure is currently moving
 Glacier-Like form is a more accurate term (https://www.sciencedirect.com/science/article/abs/pii/S0019103510004069?via%3Dihub).